 How to Change Drop Down List Based on Cell Value in Excel (2 Ways)

-In the sections below, we will emphasize the 2 most suitable ways to change the drop-down lists.
+In this tutorial, we will run through the two best ways to change drop-down lists.
 Firstly, we will apply the OFFSET and MATCH functions in the drop-down lists to make changes based on cell values.
 Additionally, we will use the XLOOKUP function featured in Microsoft Excel 365 to do the same.
 In the below image, we have provided a sample data set to accomplish the task.

 Sample Data